dmmendo/OGBMolhiv_PWL/README.md

 ### Note:

-We implement PWL and PWLC with a random forest classifier.
+We implement P-WL and P-WL-C with a random forest classifier.

 ### Install environment:
 ```